 VAALCO Energy, Inc. Declares Quarterly Dividend

-/EIN News/ -- HOUSTON, May 09, 2023 (GLOBE NEWSWIRE) -- VAALCO Energy, Inc. (NYSE: EGY; LSE: EGY) (“VAALCO” or the “Company”) declared its quarterly cash dividend of $0.0625 per share of common stock for the second quarter of 2023 ($0.25 annualized), which is payable on June 23, 2023, to stockholders of record at the close of business on May 24, 2023.
+HOUSTON, May 09, 2023 (GLOBE NEWSWIRE) -- VAALCO Energy, Inc. EGYEGY)) ("VAALCO" or the "Company") declared its quarterly cash dividend of $0.0625 per share of common stock for the second quarter of 2023 ($0.25 annualized), which is payable on June 23, 2023, to stockholders of record at the close of business on May 24, 2023.
 Future declarations of quarterly dividends and the establishment of future record and payment dates are subject to approval by the Board of Directors.

 George Maxwell, VAALCO's Chief Executive Officer, commented, "We continue to return value to shareholders, and we believe that it is important for exploration and production ("E&P") companies to deliver sustainable shareholder returns.
 In the first quarter of 2023, we increased our quarterly dividend by 92% and we are maintaining the $0.0625 per share, or $0.25 per share annually, for the second quarter of 2023.
 We have premier assets in Gabon, Egypt and Canada generating strong operational results, allowing us to return meaningful cash to our shareholders through dividends and share buybacks."